dcodesdev/rustfinity.com/challenges/find-the-first-palindrome/description.md

 ## Did you know?

 Did you know that **palindromes** are not just limited to numbers?
 They are found in **words, phrases, and even DNA sequences!** For example, the word **"racecar"** is a palindrome, as it reads the same backward and forward.
+Check out this ["Weird Al" video](https://youtu.be/JUQDzj6R3p4) for many many examples.

 **Palindromes** are fascinating in various fields, including mathematics, literature, and biology, where they often have unique properties and significance.